apache/flink/docs/internals/stream_checkpointing.md

   <img src="{{ site.baseurl }}/internals/fig/stream_aligning.svg" alt="Aligning data streams at operators with multiple inputs" style="width:100%; padding-top:10px; padding-bottom:10px;" />
 </div>

 Operators that receive more than one input stream need to *align* the input streams on the snapshot barriers.
-The figure above illutrates this:
+The figure above illustrates this:

-  - As soon as the operator received snapshot barrier *n* from an incoming stream, it cannot process any further records from that stream until it has received the the barrier *n* from the other inputs as well.
+  - As soon as the operator received snapshot barrier *n* from an incoming stream, it cannot process any further records from that stream until it has received the barrier *n* from the other inputs as well.
 Otherwise, it would have mixed records that belong to snapshot *n* and with records that belong to snapshot *n+1*.
   - Streams that report barrier *n* are temporarily set aside.
 Records that are received from these streams are not processed, but put into an input buffer.
   - Once the last stream has received barrier *n*, the operator emits all pending outgoing records, and then emits snapshot *n* barriers itself.